michelemartone/dabo/README.md

 Maintaining good user experience on a system with multiple users and administrators requires reproducible procedures, e.g. to:
  - ensure basic environment is consistent
- - spot erroneous behaviours early
+ - spot erroneous behaviours early on
  - manage user side tickets / incidents

-DABO is a script to address the above.
+DABO is a script to address this.

 ## A minimalistic, non-invasive helper to user-side
  * testing